codeequity/codeEquity/docs/raw-ceManual.md

 After conversion, BookShare is now a valid CodeEquity project.
 In the related GitHub project BookShareFE, all pre-existing columns are preserved, as well as all pre-existing cards, issues and labels.
-This will be true no matter the related projects, althgou CE Server may create extra issues and cards to preserve the 1:1 mapping.
+This will be true no matter the related projects, although CE Server may create extra issues and cards to preserve the 1:1 mapping.
 The reserved columns **Pending PEQ Approval** and **Accrued** will be added as soon as a PEQ issue is closed.
-The reserved PEQ and AllocPeq labels will be added as soon as a PEQ issue, or an allocation are added to the project.
+The reserved PEQ labels will be added as soon as a PEQ issue.
 From this point on, all changes in BookShare maintain it's valid status as a CodeEquity Project.

 Jessie's BookShareFE GitHub project now looks identical to how it looked before becoming